-Soil geochemistry, combined with geophysical data, define additional exploration targets that warrant scout drilling.
+Soil geochemistry, combined with geophysical data, defines additional exploration targets that warrant scout drilling.
 Some of these anomalies have an Iron Oxide Copper Gold ("IOCG") affinity that should be investigated in due course.

 Zircon, which occurs with uranium in the mineralized vein-breccias, constitutes an additional potential source of revenue from the Kurupung Deposit.
 A resource has not yet been established for zirconium because many of the zirconium values exceed the analytical threshold of the assay method that is optimal for uranium, and assay methods appropriate for high zirconium values are expensive.
+Sample material from the core that was analyzed for uranium are available in storage should the Company decide to analyze the over-limit samples to determine the true grade of zirconium for potential resource estimation.